justxuewei/gee/en-phrase-kl.md

 - 权衡 to ponder something by balancing it against something.
   - I weighed going to town against staying here and sleeping and I decided to stay here.
   - When I weigh your suggestion against my own ideas, I realize that I must follow my own conscience.

+**RC - Passage 1**

+show *someone* around (*some place*)

+- 参观 to give someone a tour of a place.
+  - I’m very glad you’ve come to work here.
+Let me show you around so you’ll know where things are.
+  - Welcome to our town.
+As soon as you unpack, I’ll get someone to show you around.

+off-the-cuff

+- 即兴的
+  - I didn't mean any offence.
+It was a flippant, off-the-cuff remark...
+  - Mr Baker was speaking off the cuff when he made those suggestions.

+light-hearted

+- 轻松愉快的；无忧无虑的
+  - They were light-hearted and prepared to enjoy life.

+in sympathy with

+- 赞同
+  - You are in sympathy with their point of view.

+**RC - Passage 2**

+gloom and doom

+- 前景惨淡
+  - Why are people so full of gloom and doom?

+lose sleep over

+- 为...操心
+  - It's not worth losing sleep over.

+emerge from

+- 摆脱
+  - A sizable portion of the world is only just emerging from economic decline.